 The St. Olaf Curriculum, Graduation Requirements, and Degrees

 The St. Olaf College curriculum engages students in a multidisciplinary, multicultural exploration of human knowledge and experience.
 The curriculum cultivates the basic skills students need to succeed in college and beyond and introduces students to the traditional liberal arts disciplines.
-The combination of general education, major, and elective courses helps students develop both breadth and depth in their college education.
+The combination of OLE Core curriculum, major, and elective courses helps students develop both breadth and depth in their college education.

-At the same time, the curriculum provides opportunities for integrative study through general education courses that meet more than one requirement and through a variety of interdisciplinary majors and concentrations.
+At the same time, the curriculum provides opportunities for integrative study through OLE Core curriculum courses that meet more than one requirement and through a variety of interdisciplinary majors and concentrations.
 This blend of traditional and innovative instruction nurtures a critical, creative, and flexible intelligence.
 The St. Olaf curriculum prepares students for the lifelong learning so essential to their continued personal and professional development.

 A student admitted to St. Olaf College is considered a degree candidate and registers under the regulations and degree requirements listed in the St. Olaf Academic Catalog for the academic year the student first enters St. Olaf as a degree candidate.